The Witt groups of extended quadratic forms over Z: Abstract

 \section{Abstract}

-We recall the notion of a quadratic form parameter $Q$ over the integers and of extended quadratic forms with values in $Q$, which we call {\em $Q$-forms}.
-Certain form parameters $Q$ appeared in Wall's work on the classification of almost closed $(q{-}1)$-connected $2q$-manifolds via $Q$-forms.
-The algebraic theory of general form parameters and extended quadratic forms has been studied in a variety of far more general settings by authors including Bak, Baues, Ranicki and Schlichting.
+We study quadratic form parameters $Q$ over the integers and extended quadratic forms with values in $Q$, which we call {\em $Q$-forms}.
+Certain form parameters $Q$ appeared in Wall's work on the classification of almost closed $(n{-}1)$-connected $2n$-manifolds via $Q$-forms.
+Baues, Ranicki and Schlichting independently developed definitions of extended quadratic forms in more general settings; when restricted to the ring $\Z$, each of those definitions is equivalent to those studied here.

 In this paper we classify all quadratic form parameters $Q$ over the integers, determine the category of quadratic form parameters $\FP$ and compute the Witt group functor,

 where $\AbF$ is the category of finitely generated abelian groups and $W_0(Q)$ is the Witt group of nonsingular $Q$-forms.